 - ☐ Rental Housing production of new rental (multifamily) housing primarily serving households that earn less than 50% of Area Median Income (AMI).
-Up to \$3.5 million total funding is available, with multiple projects likely to be awarded funding. - Rental Assistance and Supportive Services only those agencies that are requesting production of new multifamily housing under this NOFA may request rental assistance and supportive service funds.
-No additional funds are available, and applications must be included within the Rental Housing request (above). - ☐ Housing Preservation preservation of multifamily housing, including shelters and transitional housing.
-Up to \$3.5 million total funding is available for both the Rental Housing and Housing Preservation programs, with preservation projects typically receiving up to one-quarter of this amount. - ☑ Community/Public Facilities and Infrastructure community/public facilities and improvements that principally benefit low-income persons or areas, including community facilities such as food banks, senior centers, childcare facilities, community centers, and housing shelters.
-Approximately \$400,000 available.
+Up to \$3.5 million total funding is available, with multiple projects likely to be awarded funding. - ☐ Rental Assistance and Supportive Services only those agencies that are requesting production of new multifamily housing under this NOFA may request rental assistance and supportive service funds.
+No additional funds are available, and services funding must be included within the Rental Housing request (above). - ☐ Housing Preservation preservation of multifamily housing, including shelters and transitional housing.
+Up to \$3.5 million total funding is available for both the Rental Housing and Housing Preservation programs, with preservation projects typically receiving up to one-quarter of this amount.

 The funding source for this program is federal Community Development Block Grant (CDBG) funds.
-The term "public facilities" or "public improvements" are broadly interpreted in the CDBG Program to include all improvements and facilities that are either publicly owned or that are traditionally provided by the government, or owned by a nonprofit, and operated so as to be open/available to the general public.
+The term "public facilities" or "public improvements" are broadly interpreted in the CDBG Program to include all improvements and facilities that are either publicly owned or that are traditionally provided by the government, or owned by a nonprofit, and operated so as to be open/available to the general public or anyone part of the targeted population being served.